Get insider access

 -4.6 dB

 The Audeze MM-100 have a fairly well-balanced sound profile that's comparable to other open-back headphones equipped with planar magnetic drivers, like the HiFiMan Sundara 2020.
-They have a recessed low-bass, which is normal for open-back designs.
-The mid-range is extremely detailed and accurate, resulting in a crisp and natural reproduction of vocals.
-However, a noticeable dip in the low and mid-treble veils some of the high-end brilliance found in the upper harmonics of vocals and dulls the sizzle of sibilants, like open hi-hats.
+They have a recessed low bass, which is normal for open-back designs.
+The mid-range is detailed and accurate, resulting in a crisp and natural reproduction of vocals.
+However, their treble range has poor compliance with our target, which veils some of the high-end brilliance found in the upper harmonics of vocals and dulls the sizzle of sibilants, like open hi-hats.
 The underemphasis in this range can help reduce ear fatigue over longer listening sessions.

 These headphones also have a low impendence and relatively high sensitivity that makes them suitable for driving a range of devices, like laptops and phones, while still pairing well with soundcards, amps, and other studio gear.